Our history — Church of the Nazarene

 3. What challenges does the Church of the Nazarene face in maintaining its focus on holiness and keeping its distinct identity?

-4. Do you agree with the statement that the Church of the Nazarene still has a unique niche in the Christian world?
+4. Do you agree that the Church of the Nazarene still has a unique niche in the Christian world?
 Why or why not?

 This article was written and published in what is now called Holiness Today while Barbara and I were missionaries in Italy.